 When the salt cell isn’t working efficiently, it can’t generate enough chlorine.
 This failure can cause the pool water to become unsanitary, leading to algae growth and potentially harmful bacteria.
 Over time, swimming in such conditions can lead to skin irritations and eye infections.

 A damaged salt cell might also lead to excessive salt levels.
-When a cell is unable to convert salt into chlorine effectively, the salinity in your pool can increase.
-This high salinity can be corrosive to pool equipment, the pool’s interior surface, and even the surrounding decking.
+When a cell is unable to convert salt into chlorine effectively but you continue to add salt on a schedule, the salinity in your pool can increase.
+High salinity can be corrosive to pool equipment, the pool’s interior surface, and even the surrounding decking.

 How Often Should a Salt Cell Be Replaced in A Saltwater Pool